-- Preheat your barbeque using all burners on HIGH and the hood closed, to 200°C. - Using the Zeigler & Brown Flexible Skewers organise the lamb and vegetables so that the pieces are scattered. - 3.
-Lightly brush with olive oil and season with salt and pepper to taste. - Open the hood, turn all burners down to LOW, cook the kebabs, turning as required for 15 minutes or until the lamb is cooked to your liking.
-Adjust burners while cooking to just maintain a sizzle.
+- 1. Preheat your BBQ using burner on HIGH and the hood closed, to 200°C. - 2.
+Using the Ziegler & Brown Flexible Skewers organise the lamb and vegetables so that the pieces are scattered.

+- Assortment of vegetables your choice: corn, chillies, capsicum, zucchini, baby squash, mushrooms. - 3.
+Lightly brush with olive oil and season with salt and pepper to taste. - Open the hood, turn both burner down to LOW, cook the kebabs, turning as required for 15 minutes or until the lamb is cooked to your liking.